 Care: Intermediate - warm temps, bright indirect sun, regular watering, and light feeding year-round.

-Care: cool-warm temps, indirect-bright indirect light, regular watering and fertilizer spring-fall, and let dry between light waterings in the winter.
+Care: cool-warm temps, bright indirect light, regular watering, and fertilizer spring-fall with a drier winter.